ZhaozzReal/variant-associated-IPA/README.md

 **Statement:** The Cancer Genome Atlas (TCGA) characterizes a comprehensive list of genomic, epigenomic, and transcriptomic features in thousands of tumor samples.
 Here we give the examples to show how to perform variant-associated IPA analysis and variant-associated IR analysis.
-One can utilize our code functions in the python script file to further perform variant-associated IPA analysis and variant-associated IR analysis by intergrating more WGS/WES and RNAseq datasets.
+One can utilize our code functions in the python script file to further perform variant-associated IPA/IR analysis by intergrating more WGS/WES and RNAseq datasets.

 **The following python packages are necessary:**